Requirements and guidance notes for consignors, carriers and consignees.

-- Minimum dimensions shall be as shown, except when the design of the vehicle or the load does not allow this.
+- Minimum dimensions of placard 250 mm x 250 mm, except when the design of the vehicle or the load does not allow this.
 If so, the placard must be as large as practicable so that the nature of the load can be readily identified from a distance of 25 metres in daylight.

 - When different dimensions are used the relative proportions must be maintained.

 - The number ‘7’ shall not be less than 25 mm high.

 - The use of the word ‘RADIOACTIVE’ in the bottom half is optional and the placard may alternatively display the appropriate United Nations number for the consignment.

 Download these labels with the correct dimensions to print and display:

 Download the vehicle placard with the correct dimensions to print and display:

 In an emergency please contact Fire Emergency NZ (111) and the Ministry of Health’s emergency contact (021 393 632)

 - New Zealand Police